y-akbal/One-for-All/README.md

 # Hybrid-Wind-G
-Some file related with our new manuscript -
+Some files related with our new manuscript -